awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

   + PostgreSQL 9\.6\.9 and higher 9\.6 versions
   + PostgreSQL 10\.4 and higher 10 versions
   + PostgreSQL 11\.1 and higher 11 versions

+In the following table, you can find details about supported Amazon RDS DB instance classes for each Amazon RDS DB engine\.

 ****